Structuring editorial articles with components

 If you want to include a testimonial relevant to the topic you're writing about, it makes sense you would use a content item to do so.
 This way, you can re-use the item in the future by adding it to a different content item as well.

 Content items linked in rich text are basically your typical items contained within another content item.
 This is why they can be found in the Content and possibly in other content items as well.
 It's important to take this into consideration when editing the linked content item in one place since the changes will be automatically reflected everywhere.

 The content items linked in rich text have their own workflow and go through the workflow steps separately from the parent content item.

-Because of this fact, you need to be careful when reviewing and publishing your content.
-You'll need to review and change the content item workflow separately from the parent item.
+Because of this fact, you need to be careful when moving your content through its workflow.
+You'll need to review and change the linked item workflow separately from the parent item.

 Based on the approach you've chosen, you can continue to the following real-life scenarios.